dotnet/docs-maui/docs/user-interface/graphics/images.md

 ## Load an image

-Image loading functionality is provided by the `GraphicsService` class.
-Images can be loaded from a stream by the `LoadFromStream` method, or from a byte array using the `LoadImageFromBytes` method.
+Image loading functionality is provided by the `PlatformImage` class.
+Images can be loaded from a stream by the `FromStream` method, or from a byte array using the `PlatformImage` constructor.

 The following example shows how to load an image: